Brachyrhaphis rhabdophora

-Brachyrhaphis rhabdophora prefers waters with low to moderate current and is only rarely found in fast flowing waters.
+B.s rhabdophora prefers waters with low to moderate current and is only rarely found in fast flowing waters.
 The species primarily inhabits the surface and midwaters of creeks and brooks.
 Its habitats are between 3 and 1450 m above sea level.
 These include highland streams and lagoons.
 Temperature ranges from 22 to 32 °C.

-Brachyrhaphis rhabdophora is endemic to Costa Rica.
+B. rhabdophora is endemic to Costa Rica.
 It is found on the Pacific slope between the Parrita River drainage and the Térraba River.
 The species has been recorded in Pirrís, Tusubres and Térraba River.

-Brachyrhaphis rhabdophora feeds on insects.
+B. rhabdophora feeds on insects.
 It is also a voracious predator of its own young, which makes aquarium breeding difficult.